 The Big Name: Eames

-For those just beginning to explore the realm of Mid-Century Modern home furnishings, Eames is the natural point of departure.
-The name Eames, in fact, has become almost synonymous with Mid-Century Modern as items bearing no maker's mark have been dubbed "Eames-era" to garner attention.
+For those just beginning to explore the realm of midcentury modern home furnishings, Eames is the natural point of departure.
+The name Eames has become almost synonymous with midcentury modern.
+In fact, midcentury pieces bearing no maker's mark often are dubbed "Eames-era" to garner attention.

-The modern look that took root in the 1940s and expanded into 1950s, '60s, and early '70s in America reflects on innovative Bauhaus design originating in Germany decades earlier, around the... same time that Art Deco was on the rise.
-Designers like Charles and Ray Eames built on this modernist ideal with their colorful furniture made of bent plywood, and plastic chairs molded to fit the curve of the body.
+The modern look that took root in the 1940s and expanded into 1950s, '60s, and early '70s in America reflects on innovative Bauhaus design originating in Germany decades earlier, around... the same time that Art Deco was on the rise.
+Designers like Charles (1907–1978) and Ray (1912–1988) Eames built on this modernist ideal with their colorful furniture made of bent plywood, and plastic chairs molded to fit the curve of the body.
 Their designs are considered to be classics among modernism fans.

-Like the office suite shown here, many Eames pieces were manufactured by Herman Miller, another name entrenched in classic mid-century design.Continue to 2 of 6 below.
+Like the Eames desk and return (1954) and side chair (1958), many Eames pieces were manufactured by Herman Miller, another name entrenched in classic midcentury design.Continue to 3 of 7 below.

-Bertoia's "Diamond Chairs," as shown here, have a base of lattice-like metal (which can be seen from the back) with a fabric cover.
-There were five different sculptural open weave metal designs in the original Bertoia Collection for Knoll.
-Like most Knoll designs from the '50s, these chairs were made over a long period of time.
-Knoll Associates labels were used through 1969, so versions made since then are marked Knoll International when the labels are still present.Continue to 3 of 6 below.
+Bertoia's "Diamond Chairs" have a base of lattice-like metal (which can be seen from the back) with a fabric cover.
+There were five different sculptural, open-weave metal designs in the original Bertoia Collection for Knoll.
+Like most Knoll designs from the 1950s, these chairs were made over a long period of time.
+Knoll Associates labels were used through 1969; versions made since then are marked Knoll International when the labels are still present.Continue to 4 of 7 below.

 Ludwig Mies van der Rohe

 Like Bertoia, Mies designs were also manufactured by Knoll Associates.
-This production yielded many designs, expertly using open space akin to his architecture, that have cantilevered seats artfully suspended above air.
-This is true of the Tugendhat lounge chairs shown here along with many of his other chair designs originating at the Bauhaus.
+This production yielded many designs, expertly using open space akin to Mies' architecture, that have cantilevered seats artfully suspended above air.
+This is true of the Tugendhat lounge chairs as well as with many of his other chair designs originating at the Bauhaus.
 These styles have been widely copied since they were introduced.

-His most famous design, however, is the Barcelona chair.
+Mies' most famous design, however, is the Barcelona chair.
 This iconic seat was originally made for the International Exposition of 1929 held in Barcelona, Spain.
-Knoll International (the name of the company since 1969) is still producing the "less is more" Barcelona chair today.Continue to 4 of 6 below.
+Knoll International (the name of the company since 1969) is still producing the "less is more" Barcelona chair today.Continue to 5 of 7 below.

-Marcel Breuer, like Ludwig Mies van der Rohe, designed many tubular-steel chairs for the Bauhaus in Germany.
+Marcel Breuer (1902–1981), like Ludwig Mies van der Rohe, designed many tubular-steel chairs for the Bauhaus in Germany.
 Many of these chair designs employed cantilevered seats, and they were copied widely in both the United States and Europe during the 1920s and '30s.
-To true modernism fans, the originals with a more airy feel are much preferred over heavier mass produced variations.
+To true modernism fans, the originals—with their airy feel—are much preferred over heavier mass-produced variations.

 For example, Jacobsen conceived every detail of the SAS Royal Hotel in Copenhagen, Denmark.
-One of the furniture pieces for the hotel was his signature Egg Chair with matching footstool designed in...
+One of the furniture pieces for the hotel was his signature Egg Chair with matching footstool, designed in...
 1958.
-This curvaceous lounger is one of his most well known designs, and one of the most popular among fans of modernist furnishings.
-It is still being produced today, in fact.
+This curvaceous lounger is one of his most well-known designs and one of the most popular among fans of modernist furnishings.
+It is still being produced today.

-He also conceived the Ant chair and the Swan chair, along with other innovative designs including flatware, cocktail sets, and tea service sets.
-All of these are very functional in addition to being interesting to display, and quite valuable to collectors today.Continue to 6 of 6 below.
+Jacobsen also conceived the Ant chair and the Swan chair, along with other innovative designs, including flatware, cocktail sets, and tea service sets.
+All of these are very functional in addition to being interesting to display and are quite valuable to collectors today.Continue to 7 of 7 below.

-Evans' furniture... is known for the use of sculpted metals including bronze, stainless steel, and copper with a strong Brutalism influence.
+Evans...39; furniture is known for the use of sculpted metals, including bronze, stainless steel, and copper, with a strong Brutalism influence.
 His tables usually consist of a geometric mass of metal or wood, sometimes bringing natural stalagmites to mind as if they are growing up from the floor, and some were topped with glass.
-His case pieces are usually heavy and massive, with fronts broken into a series of squares decorated primitively, or shiny and angular forming a metal patchwork of sorts.
+His case pieces often are heavy and massive, with fronts that are broken into a series of squares decorated primitively or are shiny and angular, forming a metal patchwork.

 Many Evans pieces were commissioned directly by clients through his studios.
 These were often held by the original owners, and their estates have documented provenance confirming them as Evans' work when they come up for sale.
-Most of those pieces are marked with the initials "PE" or "Paul Evans" spelled out and a two-number date as part of the mark as well.
+Most of those pieces are marked with the initials "PE" or the full name "Paul Evans," along with a two-number date.